Border guard: Iran

 The Islamic Republic of Iran Border Guard Command is the sole agency responsible for border patrol and control, acting under Law Enforcement Force (which itself is part of Armed Forces of Iran) since 2000.
 The agency also has coast guard duties in maritime borders.
 The control of entry points in airports are conducted by Islamic Revolutionary Guard Corps.

 Israel

 The Israel Border Police operates as a gendarmerie under the supervision of the Israel Police and was founded as part of the frontier corps before it became the Border Police.

 Italy

 In Italy the border police service is covered by the Guardia di Finanza, part of the Italian Armed Forces but under the operational control of the Finance Minister for its law enforcement duties; but there is also the Italian Customs Agency, a civilian administration that have the role of Customs Authority.
 Mostly, the Guardia di Finanza (or Fiamme Gialle) fight against smuggling, illegal drug trafficking, tax evasion and other financial crimes, even jointly to the Customs Agency.
-Also, many border posts are staffed by Carabinieri.
-The Immigration and Border Police also performs border police duties.
+The Immigration and Border Police also performs passport checks.